k3kyan/kkyanstudiowebsite/README.md

 - Anna Dubey

 Purpose of Project:
-To create a website for Kelly Yan's small art shop
+To create a website for Kelly Yan's small art business

-Languages Used:
+Tools Used:
 - React
+- Spring Boot
-- [more potentially, wip]
+- MySQL
+- REST API's
+- Stripe Software